Enhanced Feature Learning via Regularisation: Integrating Neural Networks and Kernel Methods: Statistical Analysis

 Comparing the rate between \textsc{BKerNN}, neural networks with ReLU activations, and kernel methods, we find that in well-specified settings (where the Bayes estimator belongs to each function space considered), \textsc{KRR} yields a $O(n^{-1/2})$ rate independent of dimension, but require very smooth functions, for example, a Sobolev space of order $s$ (i.e. the derivatives up to order $s$ are square integrable) is only a RKHS if $s>d/2$ \citep[Chapter 7]{francis_book}.
 Neural networks with ReLU activation achieve a similar rate with fewer constraints, as their function space is typically larger than RKHS spaces \citep[Chapter 9]{francis_book}.

-If the model is not well-specified but we consider the Bayes predictor $ f^* $ to be Lipschitz continuous, the rates for neural networks with ReLU activation and bounded corresponding Banach norm $\gamma_1$ ($ O(n^{-1/(d+5)}) $) and kernel methods ($ O(n^{-1/(d+1)}) $) \citep[Section~7.5, Section~9.4]{francis_book} do not beat the curse of dimensionality, and neither does our setup.

 However, in the case of linear latent variables, i.e., under the multiple index model where~$ f^* = g^*(P^\top x) $ with $ P $ a $ d \times k $ matrix with $ k < d $ and orthonormal columns, the RKHS cannot take advantage of this hypothesis and the rates remain unchanged.
-In contrast, the neural network can, assuming that $ g^* $ has bounded Banach norm, then we only pay the price of the $k$ underlying dimensions and not the full $d$ dimensions \citep[Section~9.4]{francis_book}. \textsc{BKerNN} also has this property, which is visible by using the simple arguments presented in the discussion in \citet[Section 9.3.5]{francis_book}, which show that $\Omega(f) \leq \Omega(g^*)$.
+In contrast, the neural network can, assuming that $ g^* $ has bounded Banach norm, then we only pay the price of the $k$ underlying dimensions and not the full $d$ dimensions \citep[Section~9.4]{francis_book}. \textsc{BKerNN} also has this property, which is visible by using the simple arguments presented in the discussion in \citet[Section 9.3.5]{francis_book}, which show that $\Omega(f^*) \leq \Omega(g^*)$.
 Moreover, the optimisation process for \textsc{BKerNN} is much easier than that of neural networks, and our function space is larger, underscoring the attractiveness of \textsc{BKerNN}.
+Our analysis in this section could be complemented by an analysis of the mis-specified case (i.e., $f^\ast$ only assumed to be Lipschitz), where, controlling both approximation and estimation errors, we should expect our method to benefit from the same adaptivity to linear latent variables as neural networks~\citep{bach2017breaking}.

 There is also an implicit dependency on the dimension in Theorem~\ref{theo:last} through data-dependent terms, namely the variance proxy $\sigma^2$ or the expectations in the bound of $G_n$.
 We now examine these quantities under two data-generating mechanisms: bounded and subgaussian variables.